Performance Development for Technical Divers

 To be a truly competent diver, and this becomes extremely critical in the overhead environment and technical diving, you must be prepared to make a consistently proactive effort in applying the observation-analysis-adaptation process.

 The rewards for doing so are great.
-Not only in respect to technical diving safety, but also in regards to cultivating a deeper sense of satisfaction in your performance and your capacity for self-expression in the ‘art’ that is tech diving.
+Not only with respect to technical diving safety but also in regards to cultivating a deeper sense of satisfaction in your performance and your capacity for self-expression in the ‘art’ that is tech diving.

 *My thanks to John Danaher, the famous Brazilian Jiu-Jitsu coach, whose comments and philosophies shared online inspired this article.